 For example, these also happen to be the diagnoses delivered to an Australian woman who suffered a serious heart attack at age 51 – despite having no identifiable cardiac risk factors.

-It took her a year after surviving that heart attack before she was finally appropriately diagnosed with a coronary artery spasm disorder sometimes known as Prinzmetal’s variant angina, and then another two years before she received a further diagnosis of coronary microvascular disease (MVD) – missed because most standard cardiac tests are designed to identify only obstructive heart disease in major coronary arteries.
+It took her a year after surviving that heart attack before she was finally appropriately diagnosed* with a coronary artery spasm disorder sometimes known as Prinzmetal’s variant angina, and then another two years before she received a further diagnosis of coronary microvascular disease (MVD) – missed because most standard coronary artery tests are designed to identify only obstructive heart disease in major coronary arteries.

 “At my last visit to our local hospital, I suspected that all the nurses were treating me as if I had an anxiety disorder, even though my medical chart clearly indicated Prinzmetal’s variant angina.
 Some staff were very gentle and some were extremely rude.
 Some ignored my requests for chest pain relief and some were helpful.